Your scale gives you one number.

 You can train hard and eat clean and still go nowhere.
 Most people do.
 Not because they are lazy.
 Because they are working with bad information.

-The scale lies.
-The mirror lies on bad days and good ones.
 "Calories in, calories out" is true but incomplete.
-Hormones, sleep, stress, training type, food quality, timing, recovery, they all move the needle.
-Some more than others.
+Hormones, sleep, stress, training type, food quality, timing, recovery, all of it moves the needle.
+Some pieces more than others.

-Most people track one or two of these.
-Maybe.
-Then they wonder why progress is slow.
+Most apps track one or two of these.
+Then the user wonders why progress is slow.

 The fix isn't more discipline.
 It's better information.